jaantollander/masters-thesis/content/20_hpc.md

 ## Linux operating system
-An *operating system (OS)* is software that manages computer resources and provides common services for application programs via an *application programming interface (API)*.
+An operating system (OS) is software that manages computer resources and provides standard services for application programs via an application programming interface (API).
-At the time of writing, practically all high-performance computer clusters use the *Linux operating system* [@osfam].
+At the time of writing, practically all high-performance computer clusters use the *Linux* operating system [@osfam].
-The Linux *kernel* [@linux-kernel-source] is the core of the Linux operating system, written in the *C programming language*.
-It derives from the family of *UNIX operating systems* and closely follows the *POSIX standard*.
+Linux derives from the family of UNIX operating systems and closely follows the POSIX standard.
-For a comprehensive overview of the features of the Linux kernel, we recommend and refer to *The Linux Programming Interface* book by Michael Kerrisk [@tlpi].

 <!-- TODO: explain Application binary interface (ABI) -->

+The *Linux kernel* [@linux-kernel-source] is the core of the Linux operating system, written in the C programming language.
 The kernel is the central system that manages and allocates computer resources such as CPU, RAM, and devices.
-It is responsible for tasks such as process scheduling, memory management, providing a file system, creating and terminating processes, access to devices, networking, and providing an application programming interface for system calls, making the kernel services available to programs.
+Its responsibilities include process scheduling, memory management, providing a file system, creating and terminating processes, access to devices, networking, and providing an application programming interface for system calls, making the kernel services available to programs.
-*System calls* enable user processes to request the kernel to perform certain actions for the process, such as file I/O, and provide separation between kernel space and user space.
+*System calls* enable user processes to request the kernel to perform specific actions for the process, such as manipulating files.
+They also provide separation between kernel space and user space.
-Library functions, such as functions in the C standard library, implement a caller-friendly layer on top of system calls for performing system operations.
+Library functions, such as functions in the C standard library, implement a caller-friendly layer on top of system calls for performing system operations. [@tlpi]

 *Input/Output (I/O)* refers to the communication between a computer and the outside world, for example, a disk, display, or keyboard.
 Linux implements a universal file I/O model, which means that it represents everything from data stored on disk to devices and processes as files.